 PCA has substantially completed an inventory of its information technology and non-information technology systems to identify and assess Year 2000 issues and is in the process of remediating or replacing any non-compliant systems.
-As of August 31, 1999, 85% of our information technology systems and 100% of our non-information technology systems were Year 2000 compliant.
+As of June 30, 1999, 75% of our information technology systems and 100% of our non-information technology systems were Year 2000 compliant.
 We have sent Year 2000 compliance surveys to our significant suppliers and other vendors to determine whether they will be able to resolve in a timely manner any Year 2000 problems that may affect PCA.
-We have identified three suppliers, each of which is a supplier to a local corrugated products plant, which did not sufficiently respond to our Year 2000 compliance survey.
-Although not considered critical, contingency plans have been developed to address possible supply problems with these three suppliers.
+As a result of our initial survey, we identified 13 suppliers who did not satisfy our Year 2000 compliance guidelines.
 We have identified alternative sources of supply and alternative manufacturing locations as contingency plans to address any failure of supply associated with these suppliers.
 We have not attempted to evaluate the Year 2000 compliance of our customers because we do not think it is practicable to do so.